s3rg0sh4/s3rg0sh4/README.md

 - 👋 Hi, I’m Sergei
 - 🌱 I’m currently learning C#
-- 📫 How to reach me tlg @s3rg0sh4
+- 📫 How to reach me: tlg @s3rg0sh4

 <!---
 s3rg0sh4/s3rg0sh4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.